ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

    is marked as invalid with the error `batch-collected`.
 This prevents additional reports from being aggregated after its batch has already been collected.
-2. Check if the report has already been aggregated.
+2. Check if the report has already been aggregated with this aggregation parameter.
 If this check fails, the input share is marked as invalid with the error `report-replayed`.
 This is the case if the report was used in a previous aggregate request and is therefore a replay.
 An aggregator may also choose to mark an input share as invalid with the  error `report-dropped` under the conditions prescribed in {{anti-replay}}.

 If both checks succeed, the input share is not marked as invalid.